While I wholeheartedly recommend travelling in Laos, we had some of our most bizarre and ridiculously overdrawn journeys here.

 Phonsavan to Thakhek

 We got the bus from Phonsavan from the hectic bus station that doubled up as a market, to the dusty town of Paksan.
 To save our energy, we spent one night there as a stopover.
 There was nothing to do in Paksan, and we met a group of Australian retirees who thought the same.

 As soon as morning came, we were out of there and we flagged down a public bus on the Main Road to go to Thakhek.
 The rains came lashing down after we’d got on.
 After while it started gushing in through the ceiling and the doors.
 The bus was not remotely watertight, so everyone had to cover their children/chickens/nice threads to prevent them from getting soaked.

 Women selling spatchcock chicken on the bus, Laos

 The most common snack that you’ll be offered on the bus in Laos is the spatchcock chicken, wrapped around bamboo sticks.
 They’re pretty dry but the smell means they’re not the most sociable of meals.
 As a vegetarian I steered well clear but chicken on a stick is a big part of the bus snack culture.

-We stayed two nights in Thakhek, but in between we took a songthaew to Kong Lor Cave for two nights.
+We stayed two nights in Thakhek, but in between, we took a songthaew to Kong Lor Cave for two nights.
 The songthaew broke down 3 times so we spent hours in garages and befriending small children along the way.
 It was pitch black by the time we arrived but the Kong Lor Cave was worth it!
-We got up at 6am to get the songthaew back to Thakhek but it happily didn’t break down at all which meant we actually got to enjoy a peaceful afternoon for once.
+We got up at 6 am to get the songthaew back to Thakhek.
+Happily, it didn’t break down at all which meant we actually got to enjoy a peaceful afternoon for once.

 Green lit bus in Laos